Big Red Heart Background Image EMERGENCY HELP FIND OUT MORE

 What is FOP?

-FOP is one of the rarest and most disabling genetic conditions known to medicine.
-It affects around 1 in a million births.
-It is characterised by shortened big toes and unusual swellings across the body.
+FOP is one of the rarest and most disabling genetic conditions known to medicine, affecting around 1 in a million births.

 Who are FOP Friends?